JamesM92/LXMF_Bot/README.md

 # Admin Commands
-This bot keep some commands behind admin password or whitelisted lxmf addresses
+This bot keep some commands behind admin password or whitelisted lxmf addresses Add the addmin password has or addresses to the commands.py file

 # Network diagnostics
 Commands for network diagnostics are presetup

 # Commands cooldown
-Rate limits for each user to limit the spamming of commands, and to limit repeats of the same command.
+Rate limits for each user to limit the spamming of commands, and to limit repeats of the same commands, or unknown commands.

+# Run as a serivce
+to run this as a service move the lxmfbot.service file to /etc/systemd/system/ and change the directory paths inside the file to match the actual lxmfbot.py location.